 Hunters have to encounter their prey in its natural habitat when animals are active, which often happens to be during the night, early morning hours or late in the evening.

-A night vision rifle scope will give you a technological advantage for optimal target acquisition in low light conditions.
+A top rated night vision rifle scope will give you a technological advantage for optimal target acquisition in low light conditions.
 For complete darkness, many models feature an infrared illuminator that allows you to see.